 2017 was the International Year of Sustainable Tourism for Development which prompts the question … what is sustainable tourism?
 Truth is, we’ve been beleaguered by definitions of tourism long before Planeta.com launched in 1994.
-Among the goals for 2017 is the compilation of tourism definitions.

 New terms are springing up such as responsible travel and conscious travel.
 The fact is that people tend to customize their own definitions to suit their interests or situation.
 This is the long tail of multiple definitions and options for travelers and locals alike.
 The following is our take on defining the terms and establishing alternatives to a one-size-fits-all ontology.

 The lack of a precise, commonly agreed definition of ‘ecotourism‘ has been a cause of misunderstanding, argument and debate.
 Multiple uses confuse ecotourism with adventure and nature tourism, not to mention sustainable tourism).
 That said, the big question is whether we are asking whether tourism supports itself over the long-term or if tourism contributes overall sustainability?

 Experts know what these concepts are … on paper.
 The question is whether visitors and locals recognize or request such genres on the ground.

 Personally, I have a hard time of wrapping my head around terms like ethical or responsible travel without flashing back to the Goofus and Gallant cartoons from Highlights magazine.
 The strip featured two contrasting boys and in the cartoon, each boy would respond to the same situation in contrasting fashion.
 Goofus invariably chooses a selfish or irresponsible response, while Gallant always responds with kindness and generosity.